 In an ecosystem that is rapidly changing to meet the desires of humanity and mass globalization, the world is changing at an astonishing rate.
-Invasive species, a warmer atmosphere and a loss in plant and animal biodiversity due the alteration of land for crop production, transportation, and water usage, are some of the anthropogenic transformations taking place.
+Invasive species, a warmer atmosphere, and a loss of biodiversity due the alteration of land for crop production, transportation, and water usage, are some of the anthropogenic transformations taking place.

-The result of this is an alternative environment, and a completely transmuted world.
+The result of this is an alternative environment, and a transmuted world.
 I am moved by these alternative landscapes.
-Neatly plowed crops and monoculture that we see on country farm roads are orderly, uniform, and visually aesthetic.
-An aerial view at night of cities lights against black top asphalt of a bustling metropolitan sprawl is bedazzling.
+Neatly plowed crops and monoculture on country farm roads are orderly, uniform, and visually aesthetic.
+An aerial view at night of cities lights against black top and asphalt of a bustling metropolitan sprawl is bedazzling.
 A brick wall and trees covered in English Ivy is lush and vividly green.
-However, there is a poignancy in these seemingly beautiful, picture perfect backdrops.
-They the derivatives of excessive human activity that are markers of our sovereignty over an environment that was once harmonious and balanced.
-The alluring appearance of this new landscape represents humans’ desire and ability to control everything around us for comfort, capital gain, power, and convenience.
+However, there is a poignancy in this seemingly beautiful and picture-perfect scenery.
+They are derivatives of excessive human activity that are markers of our sovereignty over an environment that was once harmonious and balanced.
+The alluring appearance of this new landscape represents our desire and ability to control everything around us for comfort, capital gain, power, and convenience.

-Textures, patterns, and intriguing surfaces made from discarded, found and purchased materials that allude to the artificial and perceived aesthetic of the contemporary landscape, are used to construct my works.
-Burning, sewing, weaving, and etching are methods of making that I use and are indicative of the plethora of technological processes that we currently use to alter land and produce industrialized objects.
-The textures and surfaces of my worlds are lush and intricate and embody the richness and complexity of the earth.
-It is paradoxically informed by the artifice of the contemporary landscape, and is an imaginative way to satisfy my curiosity of what the world might look like in a distant future following human existence.
+I explore imaginative possibilities of what a landscape and the geology of the planet might look like in a distant future following the end of human existence.
+Textures, patterns, and intriguing surfaces made from discarded, found, and other acquired materials allude to the hybridity of the contemporary landscape.
+Burning, sewing, weaving, and etching are methods I use indicative of the plethora of processes to alter land and produce industrialized objects.
+The textures and surfaces of my worlds are lush and intricate and embody the richness and complexity of the earth but are paradoxically informed by the artifice of the contemporary landscape.